lederer/react-showtime/README.md

 The `always` property of the `transition` object should be an object literal of any CSS properties and values that should be applied at all times.
 That is, they will apply during the show transition, while showing, and during the hide transition.

 This is useful in cases when transitions require some consistent CSS property throughout the lifecycle.
-Eg, the canned `"scale"` transition uses `always` to set `transform-origin` to `"top"` so that the slide down/up transition is anchorded at the top.
+Eg, the `"scale"` preset uses `always` to set `transform-origin` to `"top"` so that the slide down/up transition is anchorded at the top.

 Strictly speaking, you could use `always` to define the element or component's _showing_ styles.
 That said, it is more natural to define those however and wherever you define styles for your entire app, which was one of React Showtime's design requirements.